ondrolexa/apsg/README.md

 ## :thinking: What is APSG?

 APSG is the package for structural geologists.
-It defines several new python classes to easily manage, analyze and visualize orientational structural geology data.
+It defines several new python classes to easily manage, analyze and visualize orientation structural geology data.

 > [!IMPORTANT]
 > APSG has been significantly refactored from version 1.0 and several changes are